-Fall 2019: Classical Field Theory (PH6297)

-Relativistic (tensor) fields, covariant fluids and covariant electrodynamics
+Fall 2019: Classical Field Theory (PH6297) Relativistic (tensor) fields, covariant fluids and covariant electrodynamics

-August 15, 2019
+August 16, 2019

 1 Tensor fields

-So far we have looked at a single 4-variable, $x^{\mu}$ , namely the position of single particle.
-This can be generalized to multiple but still finite particles with an index labeling the particle, $x_i^{\mu}(t)$ .
+So far we have looked at a single 4-variable, x^{μ} , namely the position of single particle.
+This can be generalized to multiple but still finite particles with an index labeling the particle, $x_i^{\mu}(t)$.
 However consider the case when we keep on adding new degrees of freedom so that at the end we have an infinite number of variables, one at each point in space.
-Recall that such a collection of infinite number of variables at each point in space is called a field.
-For example, consider any point on a string strung along the horizontal direction, say along the x-axis.
+Recall that such a collection of infinite number of variables at each point in space.
+Recall that such a collection of a string strung along the horizontal direction, say along the x-axis.
 When the string is oscillating (transverse), at any instant of time, t each point on the string will have a vertical displacement in the y-direction.
 We can denote the vertical displacement by a field where we specify the location/point on the string, x and the time when it occurs, say t by a displacement field

-$$y(x,t)$$

-.
+y(x,t).